xenit-eu/alfred-api-docs/user/user-guide.md

 # Java API

-The java API is the core to exposing alfresco functionality and normalizing operations across version.
+The Java API is the core to exposing Alfresco functionality and normalizing operations across version.
-Any extensions written while depending on Alfred API can be easily ported to a new alfresco version.
+Any extensions written while depending on Alfred API can be easily ported to a new Alfresco version.

 When the API is installed, all of its service are available as beans and can be wired into your own classes.